binary-butterfly/validataclass/docs/05-dataclasses.md

 To prepare the fields, the `@validataclass` decorator looks at all type-annotated class variables and checks their value.
 If a field has already been defined explicitly (either using `validataclass_field()` or using the regular `field()` function), nothing needs to be done.
 If the value is a `Validator` object, a field is created using `validataclass_field()` with this validator.
 A special format using tuples can also be used to specify a field default (explained later).
-In all other cases (including when a class variable has no value set at all), the decorator will raise an exception.
+In most other cases (including when a class variable has no value set at all), the decorator will raise an exception.

 Here is our dataclass example again, now using the `@validataclass` decorator: